realbig/ambassador-docs/api.md

 The endpoint for the zipcode query will look like: `/wp-json/ambassador/v1/network/TYPE/ZIP/` where `TYPE` is either `agent` or `lender` and `ZIP` is the zipcode you want to query.
 If you set "type" to "agents", then only agents will be returned in the result.
 If you set the "type" to "lenders", then only lenders will be returned in the result.

-This will try to match users' zipcodes to what you supply.
-It first finds perfect matches.
+This will try to match users' zipcodes (farm zipcodes for agents, business zip code for lenders) to what you supply.
+It first searches for perfect matches.
 If it cannot find any, it will try to find matches of the first 4 digits.
 If it still cannot find any, it will simply send over the default agent/lender user ID.
 So the schema is:

 ```json
 {